 In fact, he must curse the irony of being heralded when he arrived at the Department of Defense as the man who would transform the military into a lean fighting machine “to meet the asymmetric challenges of the 21st Century”.
 (Then vindicating his visionary military strategy by planning the shocking and awesome ouster of the Taliban from Afghanistan.)
 Only to be scapegoated as he’s forced to leave as the man who was fired for leading that military down a primrose path – back to the future – into a quagmire where it’s fighting a decidedly 20th Century (Vietnam-style) war in Iraq.

-Now I fear the only hope is to partition the country into Kurd, Shiite and Sunni zones and leave them to defend their own boarders and barter (or fight) for a share Iraq’s oil wealth.
+I fear the only hope now is to partition the country into Kurdish, Shiite and Sunni zones and leave them to defend their own borders and barter (or fight) for a share Iraq’s oil wealth.
 (A last resort which the BBC reported on in this article here last summer.)

 So, here’s to the triumph of opportunistic politics over failed military strategies….

 But, just for the record, what’s the new course Nancy?